 ]]>

-Casa Continua, a small apartment nestled within Rome’s Flaminio district, has been sensitively reimagined as a contemporary home that respects its layered architectural history.
+Casa Continua, an apartment nestled within Rome’s Flaminio district, has been sensitively reimagined as a contemporary home that respects its layered architectural history.

 WORDS Gina Dionisio PHOTOS Serena Eller/Ellerstudio